What is a healthy diet for the heart?

-Let’s start by aiming for a well-balanced diet.
 It’s important to eat a range of foods to make sure that you get all the nutrients your body needs.
-A balanced and heart-healthy diet should include the following food groups:
+A healthy, balanced diet should include the following food groups:

 - fruit and vegetables